Types of Magic

 Folk / Low Magic

-Altering perception to enhance presence or redirect attention.
+Altering perception to enhance presence, shape presentation, or redirect attention.

 Glamour

-Restoring balance and vitality via herbs, energy work, and spiritual aid.
+Supporting balance and vitality through herbs, energy work, prayer, and spiritual aid.

 Healing Magic

-Cultivating and blending botanicals—teas, oils, powders—for magic and remedy.
+Cultivating and blending botanicals—teas, oils, powders, and preparations—for magic and remedy.

 Herbalism

-Calling a deity/spirit/aspect into oneself or the ritual space.
+Calling a deity, spirit, or sacred aspect into oneself or the ritual space.

 Invocation

-Tying and weaving intent into cords; storing or releasing with knots.
+Tying and weaving intention into cords, storing or releasing power through knots.

 Knot / Cord Magic

-Working with the dead—from ancestor contact to summoning.
+Working with the dead, ranging from ancestral contact to formal summoning traditions.

 Necromancy